In our recent school inspection, September 2019, Ofsted reported that:

 "The headteacher and senior leaders have improved the quality of the education since the previous inspection.
 They ensure that their well-designed curriculum is implemented by teachers and teaching assistants with purpose and enthusiasm.""Pupils are creative."
 "Pupils describe school as 'fun' or 'great'.""Pupils relish their termly educational trips.
 They told us that they like to participate in residential learning and adventure activities."

 Our curriculum is underpinned by the Come and See Religious Education Programme and National Curriculum (2014), we enhance this with planned opportunities that make up the wider school curriculum.
 All of our classes from Y1 to Y6 teach the 2014 National Curriculum.
-Learning is always exciting and in a meaningful context for children.
-Where commonality exists between subjects, learning is linked and lessons taught using a cross-curricular approach.
-Where this is not achievable, subjects are taught discretely.
-The rehearsal and application of basic skills learned in the core curriculum is a driver for the entire curriculum.
+We have carefully planned our curriculum so that it fulfils our school Mission, Vision and Values.

-At St Basil’s, the children benefit from weekly a French lesson from specialist teacher,.
+At St Basil’s, the children benefit from weekly French lessons delivered by a specialist teacher.
+Music projects take place across the school.
 In Years 3, 4 and 5 pupils have the opportunity to learn a musical instrument and take part in an orchestra.
-In addition pupils have the opportunity to work with specialist art, dance and PE specialist teachers.
+In addition, pupils have the opportunity to work with specialist art, dance and PE specialist teachers.
 In Years 3 to 6 pupils have the opportunity to attend residential trips.
 Where ever possible we enrich the curriculum with visits and visitors, many of which can be found on our news page.

-Through the learning challenge curriculum we integrate learning from both the arts and humanities, a strong emphasis is placed upon extended writing and the application of learning from across the curriculum.
+Throughout the curriculum, we integrate learning from both the arts and humanities.
+A strong emphasis is placed upon the application of learning from across the child led curriculum.
 Each half term planning is sent to parents so that they can support their child’s learning.